krychaxp/React/README.md

 This app includes my React's skills.
 Routing, APIs, axios, useEffect/State, hooks, css.module, languages (pl,en), login by google or facebook account.

+## Can you see demo?

+[Click here](https://krychaxp.github.io/react/build) to open this app on Github pages

 ## How to run ?

 You must have [Node.js](https://nodejs.org) and be on the root directory, next you open your console (cmd/PS) and write: